longhorn/website/content/docs/1.6.3/deploy/important-notes/index.md

 However, Longhorn still allows the listed actions when cloning or restoring volumes created with earlier Longhorn versions.

+### Manual Checks Before Upgrade
+Automated checks are only performed on some upgrade paths, and the pre-upgrade checker may not cover some scenarios.
+Manual checks, performed using either kubectl or the UI, are recommended for these schenarios.
+You can take mitigating actions or defer the upgrade until issues are addressed.
+- Ensure that all V2 Data Engine volumes are detached and the replicas are stopped.
+The V2 Data Engine currently does not support live upgrades.
+- Avoid upgrading when volumes are in the "Faulted" status.
+If all the replicas are deemed unusable, they may be deleted and data may be permanently lost (if no usable backups exist).
+- Avoid upgrading if a failed BackingImage exists.
+For more information, see [Backing Image](../../advanced-resources/backing-image/backing-image).

 ## V2 Data Engine